OCHA-DAP/hdx-python-scraper/documentation/index.md

     pip install hdx-python-scraper[pandas]

 ## Breaking Changes
+From 2.7.0, Python 3.10 or later is required

 From 2.5.0, package names have changed to avoid name space clashes

 From 2.3.0, resource name is used when available instead of creating name from